JornDM/JFNP/README.md

 The hostname of all the VM's are the names of the letters in the Latin Alphabet.
 All the VM's are in the ``192.168.10.0/24`` network and are connected with eachother using a **Host-Only Adapter**.

+_Note: This project is something I work on during my free-time!
+I try to make changes to this project at least weekly, but I can't promise this._

 ## Contents
 This project has the following servers/machines:
 1. A database server